Skip to main content

 (4) "Council" shall mean the North Carolina State Bar Council.

-(6) "Fund" shall mean the Client Security Fund of the North Carolina State Bar.
+(7) "Fund" shall mean the Client Security Fund of the North Carolina State Bar.

-(7) "Reimbursable losses" shall mean only those losses of money or other property which meet all of the following tests:
+(12) "Reimbursable losses" shall mean only those losses of money or other property which meet all of the following tests:

 (A) the dishonest conduct which occasioned the loss occurred on or after January 1, 1985;

-(B) the loss was caused by the dishonest conduct of an attorney acting either as an attorney for the applicant or in a fiduciary capacity for the benefit of the applicant customary to the private practice of law in the matter in which the loss arose;
+(1) by the dishonest conduct of an attorney acting either as an attorney for the applicant or in a fiduciary capacity for the benefit of the applicant customary to the private practice of law in the matter in which the loss arose; and/or

-(C) the applicant has exhausted all viable means to collect applicant's losses and has complied with these rules.
+(C) the applicant has exhausted all viable means to collect applicant's losses and has complied with these Rules.

-(8) The following shall not be deemed "reimbursable losses":
+(13) The following shall not be deemed "reimbursable losses":

 (A) losses of spouses, parents, grandparents, children and siblings (including foster and half relationships), partners, associates or employees of the attorney(s) causing the losses;